Translate/ Language

 Reasons for Sowing Seeds in a Nursery

-Seeds are sown in a nursery for two reasons:-
+Seeds are sown in a nursery for two primary reasons:

 The Nursery Shed

-• a clear plastic sheet covering the roof to shelter seedlings from heavy rainfall but will allow light to enter the nursery
+• A clear plastic sheet covering the roof to protect seedlings from heavy rainfall while allowing light to enter the nursery

-• hedges or trees around the nursery to protect young plants from strong drying winds
+• Hedges or trees surrounding the nursery to shield young plants from strong, drying winds

-• tools and equipment and a supply of potting soil
+• Tools and equipment, as well as a supply of potting soil.

 Potting or Nursery Soil (Soil used to raise seedlings) should:-